 After all my training, I had fallen into the lifestyle inflation trap and let my spending increase.

 Winning a Battle

 The course is corrected.
 I adjusted my budget to fixed amounts.
-What isn’t being used for sinking funds or monthly expenses is being forced into fortifying my future expeditions and investment accounts.
+What isn’t being used for monthly expenses is being forced into fortifying my future expeditions and investment accounts.

-The next time I have an influx of cash, there won’t be an unexpected trap of lifestyle inflation waiting for me.
+The next time I have an influx of cash, there won’t be an unexpected trap of lifestyle inflation waiting.